 Treatment Option Overview for Neuroblastoma

-Because most children with neuroblastoma in North America are treated according to the Children’s Oncology Group (COG) risk-group assignment, the treatments described in this summary are based on the most recently published COG risk stratification system.
-Each child is assigned to a low-risk, intermediate-risk, or high-risk group (refer to Tables 6, 7, and 8 for more information) based on the following:[1-6]
+Previously, most children with neuroblastoma in North America were treated according to the Children’s Oncology Group (COG) risk-group assignment, even if they were not enrolled in a COG study.
+In the most recent COG study, the International Neuroblastoma Risk Group (INRG) system was used to assign treatment.
+Because the older system is still being used by some physicians to assign treatments, the treatments described in this summary are based on both the INRG system and the most recently published COG risk stratification system.
+In the INRG system, each child is assigned to a group on the basis of image-defined potential surgical risk, age, and the presence or absence of metastasis.
+(Refer to the list of image-defined risk factors for more information.)
+In the previous COG risk system, each child was assigned to a low-risk, intermediate-risk, or high-risk group (refer to Tables 6, 8, and 10 for more information) based on the following:[1-6]

 The treatment of neuroblastoma has evolved over the past 60 years.
 Generally, treatment is based on whether the tumor is low, intermediate, or high risk:

-- For low-risk tumors, the approach is either observation or resection.
+- For INRG L1 or COG low-risk tumors, the approach is either observation or resection.
 Five-year overall survival (OS) was 97% in a large COG study.

-- For intermediate-risk tumors, chemotherapy is usually given before definitive resection, with the amount and duration based on clinical and tumor biological risk factors and response to therapy.
+- For INRG L2 or COG intermediate-risk tumors, chemotherapy is often given before definitive resection, with the amount and duration based on clinical and tumor biological risk factors and response to therapy.
+In recent studies, select patients have been observed without undergoing chemotherapy or attempted resection.
 The 3-year OS rate for intermediate-risk patients was about 96% in a large COG study, and thus, the current trend is to decrease chemotherapy to diminish side effects.

 - For high-risk patients, treatment has intensified to include chemotherapy, surgery, radiation therapy, hematopoietic stem cell transplantation, differentiation therapy, and immunotherapy, resulting in survival rates of 40% to 50%.